 “I get up before my alarm every day because I’m happy to go to work.
 This is what we want our clients to experience as well,” says Craig Rodenkirch, POC Jobs Specialist.
 “Some love the first job they get after coming to us.
 A client recently told me, ‘I love this job and will love it 10 years from now!
 I don’t need help finding another one!’”

 Other clients are amazed we are still working with them a week or two after their initial appointment.
 Their experience is often that others have given up on them.

 Our policy is to stick with the client until they are gainfully employed.

-Clients begin their appointment with Jobs Specialist Alec Lawson.
+Clients begin their telephone appointment with Jobs Specialist Alec Lawson.
 He crafts a professional resume’ for each person.
 Alec can take someone who says they’ve never done anything, help them see that they actually have job skills and experience, and get it down on paper in a professional manner.
 After creating the resume’, Alec spends some time coaching each client on interview skills.
-Next, clients meet with Craig, who matches and submits the resumes’ to companies seeking help.
+Next, clients speak with Craig, who matches and submits the resumes’ to companies seeking help.
 He may give the client several leads, make calls on the clients’ behalf or set up interviews.
 His work does not stop until the client has found gainful employment and no longer needs our assistance.